Skip to main content

 April 19, 2007

 Tonight Republicans, led by Rep. Jerry Lewis, attempted to strip provisions in the Iraq Accountability Act holding the Iraqi government accountable and providing for a responsible redeployment from Iraq before it goes to conference committee for reconciliation with the Senate version of the emergency supplemental.
+Republicans offered a motion to recommit the bill reasserting the timelines, which the Republicans voted against, hoping that Democrats would join them.

 Blog Post